Ujjwaloo1/Airbnb-Clone/README.md

 ### Technologies Used

-##React.js:
+      React.js:
          A JavaScript library for building dynamic user interfaces.

-##JavaScript:
+      JavaScript:
          A syntax extension for JavaScript that allows writing HTML-like structures within the React components.

-##CSS:
+      CSS:
          Styles the application for a visually appealing interface

 ### Usage

-##Viewing Listings:
+      Viewing Listings:
          Open the application to see a list of available properties.

-##Searching Properties:
+      Searching Properties:
          Use the search bar to filter properties based on your desired location, dates, and price range.

-##Liking/Saving Properties (future):
-(Click the "like" button to save a property for later - to be implemented using React state or local storage)

-##Booking a Property (future):
-(Select dates, guest count, and proceed with booking - potentially using a form and API integration)

 This Airbnb property Listing Site is live at:- https://airbnb-clone-two-sage.vercel.app/